Derrick Van Orden: 2022

 Van Orden was once again the Republican nominee for Wisconsin's 3rd congressional district.
 The seat was open following incumbent Democrat Ron Kind's decision not to run for re-election.
 Van Orden focused his 2022 campaign on his military service and the economy.
 Former President Donald Trump endorsed Van Orden's 2022 campaign.

 Van Orden defeated Democratic state senator Brad Pfaff in the general election.

 2024

-Van Orden was re-elected to a second term, garnering 51.4% of the vote and defeating Democratic nominee Rebecca Cooke.
+Van Orden was re-elected to a second term, with 51.4% of the vote and defeating Democratic nominee Rebecca Cooke.

+2026

+In 2026, Van Orden again faces Democratic nomiee Rebecca Cooke for Wisconsin's 3rd congressional district.
+In August 2026, Van Orden drew criticism for posting AI-generated videos depicting Cooke making statements she had not made.